AliQaed/AboutMe/README.md

  Hello!

-I'm a second-stage student in Computer Engineering Technology.
+I'm a Computer Engineering Technologies student.
 I'm a self-learner, learning how to develop Web pages and bring my Ideas to Life.
 I draw inspiration from the leading companies in the industry and attempt to replicate their structures to understand how they were created.

 # Skills